-- 1. Tables
+- Tables

 - 2. Charts

 - 3. Photographs

 - 4. Graphs

 - 5. Drawings

 - 6. Symbols

 Not only are graphics visually appealing, but they also make a presentation easy to navigate.
-Usually, they are discouraged in school papers.
 In the business field, visuals can be the determining factor in getting a job, securing a deal, or impressing the boss.
 However, when using graphics, make sure they are appropriate and relate to the topic.
 It is very unprofessional to send inappropriate graphics to your work force, and it may cause confusion if the graphics do not relate to your topic.
 Graphics are used to enhance the document, not take away from it.